-We all admire those calm, cool and collected moms who handle with perfect grace a misbehaving child or a surprise dinner guest.
+We all admire those calm, cool, and collected moms who handle a misbehaving child or a surprise dinner guest with perfect grace.

 Sometimes it feels like they are a different breed.

 But they aren’t.
 We are all capable of being peaceful moms.
 All it takes is practice.
 Here 5 simple things we can do today to be more peaceful.